wwwaylon/wwwaylon.github.io/aboutme2.md

 <p class="pf-methods">SEM · Factor analysis · Latent variables · Psychometrics · Measurement invariance</p>
 </div>
 <div>
-<p class="pf-question">Well-being, engagement, symptoms, functioning, motivation — none can be measured directly.
+<p class="pf-question">Well-being, engagement, symptoms, functioning, motivation - none can be measured directly.
 How do we know our observed measures represent the construct at all?</p>
 <div class="pf-subcols">
 <div>
 <span class="pf-label">The challenge</span>
 <p class="pf-body-sm">Observed variables are imperfect indicators.
-A survey response, behavioral observation, or clinical assessment carries both meaningful information and measurement error — and scientific conclusions depend on telling them apart.</p>
+A survey response, behavioral observation, or clinical assessment carries both meaningful information and measurement error; and scientific conclusions depend on telling them apart.</p>
 </div>
 <div>
 <span class="pf-label">My approach</span>
-<p class="pf-body-sm" style="margin-bottom: 16px !important;">Latent variable methods — factor analysis and structural equation modeling — used to define constructs, examine validity, test theoretical models, and separate meaningful variation from error over time.</p>
+<p class="pf-body-sm" style="margin-bottom: 16px !important;">Latent variable methods - factor analysis and structural equation modeling - used to define constructs, examine validity, test theoretical models, and separate meaningful variation from error over time.</p>
 <p class="pf-body-sm">I am most interested in questions where the <strong>measurement model and the substantive model cannot be treated as separate problems</strong>.</p>
 </div>
 </div>
-<p class="pf-note"><strong>Why it matters —</strong> good measurement begins with a clear understanding of the construct, but rigorous measurement means asking whether the data actually support the claims we want to make.</p>
+<p class="pf-note"><strong>Why it matters -</strong> good measurement begins with a clear understanding of the construct, but rigorous measurement means asking whether the data actually support the claims we want to make.</p>
 </div>
 </div>
 </article>